-Since its formation in 1983, several written agreements have guided the Chesapeake Bay Program’s efforts to reduce pollution and restore the ecosystem.
+Since the Chesapeake Bay program formed in 1983, several written agreements have guided the partnership's efforts to reduce pollution and restore the ecosystem.
 By setting collaborative, quantifiable goals, any stakeholder—from federal and state agencies to local watershed organizations—can do their part to achieve the outcome.
 As such, although we can measure progress toward achieving our collective goals, it can be difficult to quantify the extent of financial resources that support the entire Chesapeake Bay restoration effort.
 However, specific information is available for contributions at the level of federal and state agencies.

 Federal and State Budgets

 Many federal and state agencies participate in the Chesapeake Bay Program partnership.
 Through the authority of the Chesapeake Bay Accountability and Recovery Act, the Office of Management and Budget (OMB) issues a Chesapeake Bay Restoration Spending Crosscut Report each year, which indicates state and federal partners’ investments in environmental restoration.
 A breakdown of this federal and state spending is available through ChesapeakeProgress.

 U.S. Environmental Protection Agency